bensuperpc/infrastructure/README.md

 _My personal infrastructure for my servers and services._

-**I moved to caddy inetead of nginx, you can find the old version before this commit:**b98fca7af8954770feec0cd962d35f47bde0d5d2**

 ## About

 This is my infrastructure.
 It's a collection of scripts and configuration files that I use to manage my servers and services.
-It uses ~~Nginx ~~ caddy and docker-compose to run my services (And many other things).
+It uses caddy and docker-compose to run my services (And many other things).
 It's a **work in progress**, and I'm still learning a lot about it.
 If you have any **questions** or **suggestions**, feel free to open an issue or a pull request.